-Or maybe, the package of yeast you purchased is still sitting in your pantry unopened and it is past the best before date.
+Or maybe, the package of yeast you purchased is still sitting in your pantry unopened and past the best-before date.

-Whether you are an expert baker, or just getting started, you have come to the right place.
-We will take you through the fundamentals of what yeast is, how to store it, how long it lasts, and to determine its effectiveness!
+Whether you are an expert baker or just getting started, you have come to the right place.
+We will take you through the fundamentals of what yeast is, how to store it, how long it lasts, and how to determine its effectiveness!